Healthcare in Malaysia: Government policy and action

 The Malaysian government places importance on the expansion and development of health care, putting 5% of the government social sector development budget into public health care—an increase of more than 47% over the previous figure.
 This has meant an overall increase of more than RM 2 billion.
 With a rising and ageing population, the Government wishes to improve in many areas including the refurbishment of existing hospitals, building and equipping new hospitals, expansion of the number of polyclinics, and improvements in training and expansion of telehealth.
 A major problem with the health care sector is the lack of medical centres for rural areas, which the government is trying to counter through the development of and expansion of a system called "tele-primary care".
 Another issue is the overprescription of drugs, though this has decreased in recent years.
 Over the last couple of years, the Malaysian Health Ministry has increased its efforts to overhaul the system and attract more foreign investment.

 There is also an initiative by the Malaysian government to provide 1 Malaysia Clinic, a government based clinic that is free for all citizens.
 The medicine are usually cheap while consultations are free.

+In 2024, the Ministry of Health announced plans to set up a technical working group called the Health Transformation Office (HTO) to oversee the implementation of healthcare sector reforms in the country, as outlined under the Health White Paper, particularly in digital health transformation and health financing reforms.
+The Health White Paper was released in 2023, covering four key areas: